Consider conducting an on-farm soybean research trial in 2022

 2x2 starter fertilizer

-Planting system comparison
+Planting equipment comparison

-This project will compare the yield and income benefits of different planting systems (unit planters, box drills and air seeders) in the row widths and planting rates selected by the cooperator.
+This project will compare the yield and income benefits of different planting equipment (unit planters, box drills and air seeders) in the row widths and planting rates selected by the cooperator.
 For example, a 15-inch planter could be compared to a drill set up to seed in 15-inch rows or a 30-inch planter could be compared to a drill set up for 7.5-inch or 15-inch rows.

-Foliar fertilizer plus post-emergence herbicide
+Biological plus post-emergence herbicide

-White mold application timing
+White mold fungicide application timing

-Two fungicide application timings will be compared to an untreated control treatment to identify the optimum fungicide application timing and to help validate the new Sporecaster phone app.
+Two fungicide application timings will be compared to an untreated control to identify the optimum fungicide application timing for managing white mold and to help validate the new Sporecaster phone app.
 This trial must be conducted in a field that has had severe and relatively uniform white mold within the past five to seven years.
 The fungicide will be provided.

 Cover crop (cereal rye)

-In 2020, 54 producers conducted 70 soybean on-farm trials which were summarized in the 2020 Michigan Soybean On-farm Research Report.
-Many of these producers have told me they gain valuable information by conducting trials on their farms because they learned how the products, practices or equipment performed on their soils and under their management.
+In 2021, 45 producers conducted 63 soybean on-farm trials, which were summarized in the 2021 Michigan Soybean On-Farm Research Report.
+Many of these producers told me they gain valuable information by conducting trials on their farms because they learned how the products, practices or equipment performed on their soils and under their management.